josbroers/nextjs-skeleton/README.md

 ## 4. Styling

 With Next.js there's a lot of options to style your projects.
-This starter kit uses **Sass** and **Sass Modules**, but use whatever works best for you.
+This starter kit uses **Sass** and [**Foundation**](https://get.foundation/sites/docs/), but use whatever works best for you.
 For example:

 - [A global stylesheet](https://nextjs.org/docs/basic-features/built-in-css-support#adding-a-global-stylesheet)
 - [CSS (or Sass) Modules](https://nextjs.org/docs/basic-features/built-in-css-support#adding-component-level-css)